Thanksgiving is just around the corner and we couldn't be more excited!

 Luckily for vacationers, Thanksgiving weekend happens during Winterfest in Pigeon Forge!
 Every year, Pigeon Forge celebrates the winter season with massive Christmas light displays that decorate the entire length of the Pigeon Forge Parkway.

-Although the Trolley Tour of Lights doesn't operate on holidays, visitors can always drive up and down the parkway to see the beautiful lights displays in both Pigeon Forge and Gatlinburg.
+Maps for touring the lights are available at Pigeon Forge Welcome Centers and the Pigeon Forge Trolley Office at Patriot Park.
+Visitors can always drive up and down the parkway to see the beautiful lights displays in both Pigeon Forge and Gatlinburg.

 6. Relax in your Pigeon Forge Cabin

 For many of us, some holidays are best spent relaxing with family and friends.